ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression-with-la-schema.md

 #### 1. Study
 [[toc](#table-of-contents)]

+##### Importance of randomization

+`[<lernact-rd>]`We have used `[<cept>]`_randomization_ in fairly inconsequential ways so far, mostly to have somewhat unpredictable behavior of the output on the micro:bit 5 x 5 matrix.
+However, randomization is extremely important in science and engineering.
+Among other things, it allows generating important variation in test and diagnostics programs, achieving nearly-even coverage in probability distribution sampling, and good spreading in hash table storage.
+The full significance of randomization is well beyond the scope of this course.

+##### Pseudorandom numbers

+The numbers that the `random` functions return are actually `[<cept>]`[_pseudorandom_](https://en.wikipedia.org/wiki/Pseudorandom_number_generator), which means that an algorithm generates them in an extremely long evenly spread-out sequence.
+The number of elements in the whole sequence is so large, that in any specific location along it, there appears to be no relationship between nearby elements.
+Truly random functions are usually only achieved based on [random physical phenomena](https://www.random.org/randomness/).

+##### Random functions

+In MakeCode, we have access to three randomization functions:
+1. `Math.random()` returns a pseudorandom floating-point (that is, a (possibly `[<cept>]`_truncated_) real number) number between 0 and 1. _Note that the value of 1 is [not included](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random)._
+2. `Math.randomBoolean()` returns `true` or `false` with the evenness of a pseudorandom generator.
+This is akin to a `[<cept>]`_coin toss_.
+Just like a coin toss, you cannot expect any kind of `[<cept>]`_alternation_ of `true` and `false`.
+They are evenly distributed (that is, there is an approximately even number of `true` and `false` value) only in the `[<cept>]`_limit_ of `[<cept>]`_infinite_ trials.
+3. `randint(min, max)` is provided as a convenience function in MakeCode and is not usually part of the canonical JavaScript library.
+It returns `[<cept>]`_signed integers_, that is the values of the numbers it returns are whole numbers, which can be negative, positive, and/or zero.
+Curiously, the ordering of the arguments is not enforced.
+That is, `randint(0, 4)` is functionally equivalent to `randint(4, 0)`. _Note that both min and max are included in the range from which pseudorandom integers are returned._

+Using these functions, you can write your own randomization routines, to fit your purposes.

+##### Randomization in the target program

+Let's review the randomizations we have used so far in this progression, along with some implementation pointers:
+1. `coding()` has a very simple randomization, namely the length of the "code lines", which can be achieved with a straightforward use of `randint(0, 5)` or `randint(1, 5)`, depending on whether we want to have empty lines or not.
+2. `freqBars()` also has a similarly simple randomization, namely the height of the bars.
+Again, this can be achieved with the use of `randint(0, 4)`. _Note, however, that the vertical coordinate of the LED matrix grows from 0 at the top down to 4 at the bottom, so you need to subtract the number you get from the maximum height.
+And you may also have to plot LEDs in an inverted `for` loop._
+3. `rain()` has a little more elaborate randomization, namely that it adopts an internal concept of _distance_ in order to move the "raindrops" differently depending on how far they are from the viewer.
+In particular, there are 5 levels of depth, with 0 being the "closest" and 4 being the "farthest".
+The raindrops are brighter in the foreground than in the background, and are moving faster across the screen in the foreground than in the background.
+This kind of randomization requires something other than `basic.pause()` to achieve, because `basic.pause()` causes the processor to idle, regardless of what else might also be running on it.
+Distance is used in two ways:
+   - first, to pick the brightness of the raindrop from the array `brightLevels: number[] = [240, 180, 60, 30, 1]`, and
+   - second, to pick how often to let the raindrop fall  **TODO**

+##### Bouncing marbles

     - dimensions of randomization
     - the family of random functions  (`random`, `randint`, `randomBoolean()`, etc.)
     - write your own custom randomization routines